 Optional higher cover through 1 additional rider of Critical Illness Benefit.

-Tax Benefits in LIC Jeevan Anand Plan
+Check the Bonus rates of LIC Jeevan Anand Plan

 Premiums paid – The premiums paid for the plan are exempt from taxation under Section 80C of the Income Tax Act.
 The maximum exemption that can be availed is Rs.
 1.5 lakhs.